cmm2209/TMLr/content/search/_index.md

 {{< toc mobile_only=true is_open=false >}}

 The classic TML offered customizable search possibilities that the TMLr project aspires to reproduce, while rectifying some of its shortcomings.
-Until such search functionality is enabled, users are encouraged to use [An external search engine](https://www.google.com/search?q=site%3Acmm2209.github.io/TMLr) to search the texts found on this website.
+Until such search functionality is enabled, users are encouraged to use [an external search engine](https://www.google.com/search?q=site%3Acmm2209.github.io/TMLr) to search the texts found on this website.
 (Linked search will be functional once Google indexes the site.)